Skip to content

 First assignment OJTBase legal office12-24 monthsMilitary justice, legal assistance, command advice

-Candidates weighing other officer paths can still review the AFOQT study guide for context, but JAG selection is ultimately driven by legal credentials.
+Candidates weighing other officer paths can still review the AFOQT study guide for context, but JAG selection is ultimately driven by legal credentials and the application package, not by AFOQT scores.

 Timeline